Rice and its various cooking, Mochi, Bread

-Rice is cultivated mainly in whole of Japan.
+Rice is cultivated in most areas of Japan.

-Probably I think the scenery that you see from a train or bus window is almost rice field when you visit in the country.
+Probably, I think the scenery from the window of train or bus is almost rice field when you visit in the rural area.

-Until the end of tsuyu, we can see the scenery of rice field like many square ponds.
+Until the end of tsuyu (rainy season between spring and summer), we can see the scenery of rice field like many square ponds.

-In autumn, the color of rice change from green to yellow and rice
+In autumn, the color of rice changes from green to yellow and rice bears.

 After harvesting, we can see stubble field.

-Most basic cooking of rice is boiling in Japan.
+The most basic method of rice cooking is boiling in water in Japan.

 Boiled rice is very white and soft, and we feel slightly sweet in our mouth.